Rock County Court Records

 Criminal History Background Checks

-Formal criminal history searches can be conducted through the Wisconsin Department of Justice Crime Information Bureau.
-The DOJ offers background check services for a fee and maintains the state’s criminal history repository.
-Employers, landlords, and individuals may request checks through the Wisconsin Criminal Background Check System.
+If you need a formal criminal history search, the Wisconsin Department of Justice Crime Information Bureau maintains the state's criminal history repository and offers background check services for a fee.
+Employers, landlords, and individuals can submit requests through the Wisconsin Criminal Background Check System.

 Key Points for Criminal Records